 This service was established in 1988 and was the first homelessness service for women unaccompanied by children in South Australia.

 Today, the service still remains the only service of its kind in Adelaide.

 When a woman is homeless, she is in crisis.

-The service is staffed 24/7 and provides accommodation and support services for up to 16 clients at any given time.
+The service is staffed 24/7 and provides accommodation and support services for women.
 An Intake worker assesses referrals for vacancies as they become available.
 This is (on average) 25-30 women each month.
 Women are assisted to manage their safety while they are waiting for a place at Catherine House.

 Women who are 18 years and older and who are unaccompanied by children are able to be referred to Catherine House.
 Every woman is provided with her own bedroom, shared bathroom and lounge/dining facilities.
 Upon arrival, women receive a welcome pack including new sleepwear, underwear and toiletries.
 All meals are provided.